 The Traffic Company & Forensic Services Division (TCFSD) reached Substantial Completion on August 27, 2021, 25 days ahead of schedule, and is fully operational.
 The project was awarded LEED Gold certification in July 2022.
+The SFAC Art installation is anticipated for May 2025.

 Under ESER 2014 Neighborhood Fire Stations component, the floating Fireboat Station 35 achieved Final Completion on November 22, 2022.
-Under the Focused Scope Program, the FS 35 Security fence Enhancement project obtained the BCDC Permit Amendment in September.
+Under the Focused Scope Program, the FS 35 Security Fence Enhancement project contractor started shop fabrication in November and onsite installation is anticipated in January 2025.
 The SFFD Network Modernization project issued NTPs for Construction for both asbestos work and make-ready construction.
-The FS 19 Generator Replacement project is seeing an increase of approximately four months for the generator lead time.
-The FS 14 Generator Replacement project will have a pre-application meeting to discuss redesign with fire marshal in October.
-The FS 29 Apparatus Bay Door Replacement will conclude submittals in early October.
-The Fire Station 7 DOT Railings project completed installation in September.
+As of December, DPW scope has been completed on several fiber rings.
+The FS 19 Generator Replacement project is seeing an increase of approximately 10-12 months for the generator lead time.
+The FS 14 Generator Replacement project successfully concluded a pre-application meeting and agreement with Fire prevention, resulting in agreement to allow redesign based on manual fuel-filling, thus elimination of costly project elements.
+The redesign work is underway by BOA and is expected to hold a 50% progress review with SFFD in late March/early April.
+The FS 29 Apparatus Bay Door Replacement and the Fire Station 7/DOT Railings projects reached final completion in February 2025.

-Under ESER 2020 Neighborhood Fire Stations component, 100% Schematic Design was completed on the Division of Training (Fire Training Facility) in September 2024 and Design Development began in late-September 2024.
+Under ESER 2020 Neighborhood Fire Stations component, the contract for CMGC Services on the Division of Training (Fire Training Facility) was approved for award to Swinerton Builders by the